nova0821/iotjs-wiki/Inside-IoT.js.md

 IoT.js core layer locates above these binding layer.
 This core layer play a central role in this project that it provides API implementation layer with fundamental functionality for running main event loop, interacting with Javascript engine, managing I/O resources via libuv, managing life cycle of objects, supplies builtin modules, an so forth.
 We will discuss this topic further in [IoT.js Core](#iotjs-core) secton.

+IoT.js provides APIs for user applications to help creating IoT friendly services more easily.
+You can see the list of API from [IoT.js API Reference](https://github.com/Samsung/iotjs/wiki/IoT.js%20API%20Reference).

 ## IoT.js Core

 ## Javascript Binding